stephtdouglas/k2_class/README.md

 There is a Dropbox directory containing detrended light curves from the K2 Systematics Correnction (K2SC; Aigrain et al. 2016) and K2 Self-flat fielded (K2SFF; Vanderburg & Johnson 2014) codes.
 You'll need to modify the .lst files to point to those directories on your computer.

 To run a Lomb-Scargle Periodogram analysis on a set of lightcurves, use the lombscargle.py script.
-Note that it will not automatically overwrite files.
+Note that it will not automatically overwrite ascii files (figure files will, however, be overwritten).

     $ python lombscargle.py k2sc_all.lst k2sc_results.csv